jwilder/bitcache/README.md

     // Set stores a key-value pair in the cache Set(key []byte, value []byte) error

-    // Delete removes a key from the cache
-    Delete(key []byte) error

     // Has checks if a key exists in the cache
     Has(key []byte) bool

     // Stats returns cache statistics
     Stats() Stats

-    // Scan iterates through all keys with the given prefix
-    // The callback function should return true to stop iteration Scan(prefix []byte, fn func(key []byte) bool) error }
+}
 ```